sapana-roehampton/Study-Buddies/docs/personas.md

 - Frustrations / Pain points:
   - Hard to find structured ways to help others
   - Wants clear expectations (topic, time, level) before agreeing
-- How Tom would use Study Buddies:
+- How Abishek would use Study Buddies:
   - Creates a profile listing subjects he can help with
   - Sets availability and preferred study style (online/in-person)
   - Accepts requests and chats to plan a session